August 21, 2017

 The Clery Act requires the university to disclose campus crime statistics and security information.
 The requirements of the Clery Act are complex and require significant coordination and organization among campus officials, but can be condensed into three primary categories:

 a.
-Policy disclosure statements.
+Policy Disclosure Statements.
 The policy disclosure mandate requires the university to create and publish policy and information disclosure statements, which must be contained in a single document titled the Annual Security Report (ASR).
-The university publishes its ASR on the Department of Public Safety website.
+The university publishes its ASR on the Department of Public Safety website at usc.edu/alerts/annual-report/.

 b.
-Records collection and retention.
-The records collection and retention mandate requires the university to collect information concerning certain crimes reported to campus police or individuals identified in the law as “Campus Security Authorities” for crimes occurring on Clery geography defined as: on-campus; non-campus locations; or certain public property within or near campus.
+Records Collection and Retention.
+The records collection and retention mandate requires the university to collect information concerning certain crimes reported to campus police or individuals identified in the law as “Campus Security Authorities” for crimes occurring on Clery geography, defined as: on-campus; non-campus locations; or certain public property within or near campus.
 USC is also required under this mandate to maintain a daily crime log and to make it accessible to the public during normal business hours.
-USC’s Daily Crime and Fire Log crime log can be accessed on the Department of Public Safety website.
+USC’s Daily Crime and Fire Log can be accessed on the Department of Public Safety’s website, at usc.edu/alerts/log.

 There are three new crime categories for which statistics must be collected under the Violence Against Women Reauthorization Act amendments to the Clery Act: domestic violence; dating violence; and stalking.
-For further information on the definitions of the VAWA crimes which must be reported for the Clery Act refer to the Annual Security Report posted on the Department of Public Safety website.
+For further information on the definitions of the VAWA crimes which must be reported for the Clery Act refer to the Annual Security Report posted on the Department of Public Safety’s website, at dps.usc.edu/alerts/annual-report/.

 II.
 Campus Security Authorities